 The English for Heritage Language Speakers (EHLS) program is an intensive program of study for adults who possess a high level of proficiency in a critical language and want to achieve professional proficiency in English.

 The EHLS program is sponsored by the National Security Education Program (NSEP) within the Defense Language and National Security Education Office (DLNSEO).
-Conducted by CAL in partnership with Georgetown University’s English Language Center, EHLS gives participants the English listening, speaking, reading, and writing skills they need to succeed in professional positions in the federal government.
+Conducted by CAL in partnership with Georgetown University’s English Language Center, EHLS gives scholars the English listening, speaking, reading, and writing skills they need to succeed in professional positions in the federal government.

-The EHLS curriculum consists of four interconnected courses that enable participants to develop language proficiency and analytical and critical thinking skills through a series of tasks that are typical of the federal workplace.
+The EHLS curriculum consists of four interconnected courses that enable participants to develop language proficiency as well as analytical and critical thinking skills through a series of tasks that are typical of the federal workplace.
 The capstone of the instructional program is an analytical research project on a topic provided by a federal agency; participants develop papers and presentations on their topics with guidance from federal agency mentors.

 CAL directs and oversees the program, with responsibility for program design, participant recruitment and selection, language proficiency testing, scholarship management, instructional program support, program quality evaluation, and information dissemination.
-Program graduates since 2006 include native speakers of Amharic, Arabic, Balochi, Bambara, Chinese-Cantonese, Chinese-Mandarin, Dari, Hausa, Hindi, Igbo, Indonesian, Kyrgyz, Pashto, Persian Farsi, Swahili, Somali, Turkish, Urdu, Uzbek, and Yoruba.
+Program graduates since 2006 include native speakers of Amharic, Arabic, Balochi, Bambara, Chinese-Cantonese, Chinese-Mandarin, Dari, Hausa, Hindi, Igbo, Indonesian, Kurdish, Kyrgyz, Pashto, Persian Farsi, Swahili, Somali, Thai,Turkish, Urdu, Uzbek, Vietnamese, and Yoruba.